 Helen Hughes taught English in Ik-san, Korea.
 Living and working there was a bit of a culture shock, but it left a lasting positive impression on her.

-Ever fancied getting to know another way of life in another European country, much like an au pair would, without actually wanting to be, well, an au-pair?
-There is another alternative.
-I lived in Madrid for three months as a language assistant.
-The deal was pretty simple: I spent 15 hours or so a week helping the family to develop their English.
+Ever fancied getting to know another way of life in another European country?
+I lived in Madrid, Spain for three months as a language assistant.